Diagonal Double pocket card

 1. After step six, instead of folding the right side under, fold both lower flaps up.

-2. Fold the left quadrant back.
+2. Fold the left panel around to the card back.
 Use adhesive to attach loose ends.
-Now your card will be able to fold open.
+Now your card will be able to open.

 Your Turn